 The first-cause analysis looks at what device_used_bytes was doing across ranks.
 Gap analysis looks at something different: the divergence between what the PyTorch allocator thinks is reserved and what the device driver actually reports.

 On CUDA and ROCm, these two numbers can diverge significantly, and that divergence is often more informative than the allocator counters alone.
-A large and growing gap between device_used_bytes and allocator_reserved_bytes usually means one of three things:
+A large and growing gap between device-reported usage and allocator-reserved memory usually means one of three things:

 Persistent drift means the gap grows linearly over time, with a high R² on a linear regression.
 This signature often indicates non-allocator memory consumers accumulating in the background — custom CUDA kernels, NCCL communication buffers, or third-party libraries that allocate directly through the driver rather than through PyTorch's allocator.